LuckyCookie707/AfterShock/README.md

 # Why did I make this?

 I made this tool because when I first got into cybersecurity through my university course and TryHackMe, I was able to understand the material and what was being presented.
-Yet, I wished I had tools with some training wheels attached — something that fed my curiosity a bit further.
+Yet, I wished I had tools with some training wheels attached, something that fed my curiosity a bit further.
 TryHackMe SOC simulations were great, but I found that when it came to IP Enrichment specifically, there wasn't a lot of hands-on material (or at least, not that I could find).
 So I made AfterShock for myself, and for others who might have the same level of curiosity or a desire for simple, beginner-friendly tools.

 # REQUIREMENTS (IMPORTANT)